 As of February 23, 2022, nearly 79% of respondents have rated the microphone sample as either “okay” or “good,” which is typical of true wireless microphones.

 Should you buy the Mobvoi TicPods 2 Pro?

-If you fancy cutting edge technology and novelty, the Mobvoi TicPods 2 Pro will scratch the itch and are worth the expense.
-The water-resistance is a smart inclusion as you never know when a downpour may breeze through your area.
+If you fancy technology and novelty, the Mobvoi TicPods 2 Pro will scratch the itch and is worth the expense, especially now that its price has dropped so much.
+The water resistance is a smart inclusion as you never know when a downpour may breeze through your area.
 Plus, the touch controls and automatic ear detection are both wonderful.

 On the other hand, if you’re someone who doesn’t value frivolous features, the TicPods 2 Pro or a number of AirPods and AirPods Pro alternatives will better suit you.
-The TicPods 2 Pro are great for a large swath of consumers, yet I found their unreliable fit made them unusable outside of a static environment.
-The last thing you want is an earbud to get lost on the floor of the train: then you’re without a ‘bud and out $139.
+The TicPods 2 Pro is great for a large swath of consumers, yet I found its unreliable fit made it unusable outside of a static environment.
+The last thing you want is an earbud to get lost on the floor of the train: then you’re without a bud and out $70.

 Sony LinkBuds WF-L900 vs Mobvoi TicPods 2 Pro: Is Sony better than Mobvoi?

 The Sony LinkBuds WF-L900 has a unique take on the open-type fit that features a donut-like design with an open hole that rests directly above your ear canal.
 The earbuds are meant to link you to your surroundings, while allowing you to hear your music.
 You don’t get head gestures as you do with the TicPods 2 Pro but you do get access to the Sony Headphones Connect app, the same app used for the famed Sony WF-1000XM4 noise canceling true wireless earbuds.